-Narayan Bulusu is a Senior Analyst in the Funds Management and Banking Department at the Bank of Canada, working on topics related to large-value and retail payment systems.
+Narayan Bulusu is a Principal Researcher in the Funds Management and Banking Department at the Bank of Canada, working on topics related to large-value and retail payment systems.
 His current research interests lie in the domain of payment system design and its implications for the financial system.
 He previously worked on interbank markets, and on models pertaining to the management of Canada’s foreign exchange reserves.
 His research interests include equities pricing models, and the term structure of interest rates.
 He obtained a PhD in financial economics from IESE Business School.